0xsequence/sequence-cli/README.md

   - `create-universal-wallet-starter`: Clone a boilerplate for Sequence Universal Wallet starter
   - `create-primary-drop-sales-erc721-starter`: Clone a starter boilerplate for NFT Drops using primary sales for NFTs ERC721, integrated with Sequence Kit and Embedded Wallet, using React.
   - `create-primary-sales-erc1155-starter`: Clone a starter boilerplate for Primary Sales, integrated with Sequence Kit and Embedded Wallet, using React.
-  - `create-telegram-kit-embedded-wallet-react-starter`: Clone a starter boilerplate for telegram, integrated with Sequence Kit and Embedded Wallet, using React.
+  - `create-telegram-embedded-wallet-react-starter`: Clone a starter boilerplate for telegram, integrated with Sequence Kit and Embedded Wallet, using React.
   - `create-sequence-pay-starter`: Clone a starter boilerplate for Sequence Pay, integrated with Sequence Kit and Embedded Wallet, using React
   - `create-crypto-onramp-starter`: Clone a starter boilerplate for Crypto Onramp integrated with Embedded Wallet, using React